 P.O.
 Box 7000

 Phyllis J. Randall was elected as Chair of the Board of Supervisors in November of 2015.
 Chair Randall represents the county on the Board of Directors of the Metropolitan Washington Council of Governments (COG) and is serving as a COG corporate vice president for 2018.
 She also was elected vice chair of the Northern Virginia Transportation Authority for 2018.
 In addition, Chair Randall represents Loudoun on the Northern Virginia Regional Commission, the Dulles Area Transportation Association, the Route 28 Transportation Improvement District Commission, and the Loudoun County Disability Services Board.

-Randall's commitment to public service began with her volunteer work in the Loudoun County Public Schools.
-At the state level, Governor Tim Kaine appointed her to be the citizen representative on Virginia’s Fair Housing Board in 2009.
-Governor Bob McDonnell retained her position on the Fair Housing Board where she eventually served as Chair.
-In March of 2014, Randall was appointed by Governor Terry McAuliffe to the Virginia State Board of Corrections, where she served as Chair.
+Chair Randall has a long history of public service both locally and on the state level.
+At the state level, Governor Tim Kaine appointed Chair Randall to be the citizen representative on Virginia’s Fair Housing Board in 2009.
+Governor Bob McDonnell retained her position on the Fair Housing Board where she eventually served as chair.
+In March of 2014, Randall was appointed by Governor Terry McAuliffe to the Virginia State Board of Corrections, where she currently serves as chair.